hrx521/ClientTimeSynchronizationScheme/README.md

                 this.labelNowTime.Text = TimeWatch.DateTimeNow.ToString("yyyy-MM-dd HH:mm:ss fff");
             };
 ```
-There is The complete source code in release part.You can download it there.

 If it has a little reference value for you, I hope you can help me light up a star,I have never had it.